TimKotowski/pg-kafka-outbox/README.md

-Postgres transactional outbox pattern.

-`pg-kafka-outbox` ability to read messages actomically with message ordering guarantees at a per kafka key level.
+`pg-kafka-outbox` is a high-performance transactional outbox processing system for Go and Postgres.

-Built for simplicity and reliability in mind. `pg-kafka-outbox` is a cheap spooling that will scrape messages and send them out to to consumers to handle the messages to be sent too kafka.
+Built for simplicity and reliability in mind. `pg-kafka-outbox` is a cheap spooling that will scrape messages and send them out to consumers to handle message sending to kafka.
 Allows higher level control on the process of handling messages to kafka, leaving only the reliability and atomoicity to the outbox pattern.
 Supports arbitrary binary data.
-Can be configured to consume messages by Kafka key, allowing either exactly once per key ackowledgment or multiple messages with the same key.

-This Readme is currently under active development.
+Can be configured to

+1. Supports FIFO (first-in-first-out) processing of messages from a per kafka key level, where ordering is critical.
+2. Supports dedupliction of messages for exactly-once processing of messages
+3. Supports high throughput of messages, by leveraging the ability to spawn as many consumers as needed.
+Each consumer is isolated, supporting less message congestion through one channel.
+Paired with NON FIFO processing of messages, where ordering isn't critical.